Kxvin1/filter/README.md

 - In 'Add a Business' a User can create their own Business listing.
 - Users can add images via drag and drop
-- Address and latitude and longitude are automatically filled out via Google Maps API
+- Address, latitude and longitude are automatically filled out via Google Maps API once the user selects a location
 - Proper error handling to ensure all information is input correctly and within the site boundaries

 ![Post A Business](https://i.imgur.com/p5h8YmP.png)

-- A User can also edit a listing
+- A User that owns the business listing can also edit the business details
 - The layout and functionality is similar to the Add a Business page, also has the same error handling

 ![Edit a Business](https://i.imgur.com/y9A3oLa.png)